Processing Your Application

 Checking Resource Consent requirements and other permissions

 - Council check your proposed building project to see if it requires other permissions to satisfy Resource Management Act or District Plan requirements. e.g. Land use consent is required where all or part of the proposed building project does not fully comply with the relevant rules in the District Plan.
 A subdivision consent is required to legally divide land or buildings for separate ownership, such as new lots or sections.In either of these cases, if you have not already applied for and been granted a Resource Consent (land use or subdivision consent) we will ask you do this.
-Resource Consent must be obtained before building work can start.
+Your Building Consent will be issued with a Section 37 certificate under the Building Act 2004 and Resource Consent must be obtained before building work can start.

 - District Plan rules are available online or at Council's Service Centres.

 - Council also checks your application for compliance with Council's bylaws and other legislation for things such as vehicle access, water reticulation, public drainage and, in the case of commercial premises, matters such as health, trade waste, building warrant of fitness and backflow prevention.

 How long is a building consent valid for?

 - You need to start your building work within 12 months of receiving your building consent, or your consent will lapse.

 - If your build is delayed you may apply for an extension of time.
 These are considered on a case by case basis.
 Requests must be made on the appropriate form and received before the expiry date.